 Jun 5, 1975

-The vests, about 1 ¼ inches thick and weighing about 1 ¼ pounds each, are designed to protect an officer's heart, chest, stomach and kidney areas.
-Tests showed.
-The 12 layers of nylon substance, called Kevlar, can stop a .38-calibre slug I fired at point-blank range toward an officer's body.
-The major Innovation of the Kevlar vest according to Police Department experts, is the diffusion of the shock caused by the impact of the bullet.
-Other types or body armor, they say, will stop the bullet but will not diminish the shock from its collision with a body.
-The Kevlar vest ls designed to spread the shock laterally so that bullet Impact is less likely to cause Internal injuries.
+The vests, about 1 ¼ inches thick and weighing about 1 ¼ pounds each, are designed to protect an officer’s heart, chest, stomach, and kidney areas.
+Tests showed that the 12 layers of nylon substance, called Kevlar, can stop a .38-caliber slug fired at point-blank range toward an officer’s body.
+The major innovation of the Kevlar vest, according to Police Department experts, is the diffusion of the shock caused by the impact of the bullet.
+Other types of body armor, they say, will stop the bullet but will not diminish the shock from its collision with a body.
+The Kevlar vest is designed to spread the shock laterally so that bullet impact is less likely to cause internal injuries.

 Court upholds conviction in '74 police slaying